 The big problem with this airport is the fact than it is active for 24 hours.
 The planes land and depart even at 2 and 3 AM, so there are loud announcements, and a lot of people around.” -te24

 To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Gdańsk Lech Wałęsa Airport.

 What to Expect

 Gdańsk Airport (code: GDN) is a clean and modern international airport with two main terminals (T1 and T2).
 T2 is the newer, fully operational main passenger terminal, with the older T1 partially in use for flights to non-Schengen countries.
 Plans are in place for T1 to be torn down as the expansion of T2 progresses starting in 2020, and which is expected to finish by 2021.
 There’s a selection of shops and restaurants available at both terminals, including a few 24-hour options.
 WiFi is available to help pass the time and there is a lounge that passengers can pay to access.
-See Airport Lounges in the airport guide below for locations and access information.
+See Airport Lounges in the guide below for locations and access information.

 Where to Sleep